top of page

 Uncoated Recycled Board (URB)

-Sometimes referred to as chipboard, this paper is fully recycled and uncoated, giving it a natural, rustic look.
-It’s often used for organic or eco-conscious products.
+Sometimes referred to as chipboard, URB is fully recycled and uncoated, giving it a more natural look.
+It is often used for organic products, eco-conscious packaging, or product boxes where a less polished appearance fits the brand.

 Kraft Paperboard